solana-labs/solana/docs/src/cli/usage.md

     create-stake-account                Create a stake account
     create-validator-storage-account    Create a validator storage account
     create-vote-account                 Create a vote account
-    deactivate-stake                    Deactivate the delegated stake from the stake account delegate-stake                      Delegate stake to a vote account deploy                              Deploy a program
+    deactivate-stake-account            Deactivate the delegated stake from the stake account delegate-stake                      Delegate stake to a vote account deploy                              Deploy a program
     epoch-info                          Get information about the current epoch